Gratacos/Gratacos.github.io/_posts/2023-08-16-costa-rica.markdown

 ![Foto](/assets/manzanillo.jpg){: width="1000" }

 We opted for traversing these trails without tours.
-Nonetheless, trails of Cahuita National Forest and Gandoca-Manzanillo National Forest were filled with spooky-sounding Howler Monkeys, Capuchin Monkeys, Raccoons, Coatis, and other mammals that weren’t difficult to spot.
+Nonetheless, trails of Cahuita National Forest and Gandoca-Manzanillo National Forest were filled with spooky-sounding Howler Monkeys, Capuchin Monkeys, Raccoons, Coatis, and other mammals that weren’t too difficult to spot.
 Moreover, my sister was especially good at spotting inconspicuous sloths resting high up in the trees.

-As for herping, many trees were dotted with stunning yellow-headed geckos, and ground-lizards and basilisks ran across the trails.
+As for herping, many trees were dotted with stunning yellow-headed geckos.
+Ground-lizards and basilisks ran across the trails as well.
 We also saw a beautiful Vine Snake and a Hognose Pit Viper.
 We didn’t see the revered Yellow-eyelash Viper until the last day here, it was surprisingly difficult to find for such a colorful snake.

 ![Foto](/assets/cols-cahuita-compressed.jpg){: width="1000" }

 ---

 I’m writing this from Alajuela, getting ready to go back home tomorrow.
 All in all, I think this trip has been a success.
-I think I should go in similar adventures more often!
+I'm already looking forward to my next trip here!